jaredpar/jaredpar.github.io/_posts/2009-09-08-vim-emulator-editor-extension-released.md

 **Bugs**

 Below is the list of known issues for the extension.
-I???ve noted all bugs for which I cannot get a steady repro.
+I've noted all bugs for which I cannot get a steady repro.
 If you can find one I would appreciate you emailing the steps to me.

   * Cursor appearance in normal mode is not a block cursor but instead a red cursor

-  * Need Repro: Using ???o??? in normal mode can cause the line ending to switch from \r\n to \r or \n.
+  * Need Repro: Using 'o' in normal mode can cause the line ending to switch from \r\n to \r or \n.
-  * Both ???#??? and ???*??? match partial words instead of full words
+  * Both '#' and '*' match partial words instead of full words

   * Register list is limited to standard a-z alphabet

-**What???s next?**
+**What's next?**

-Thus far I???ve been working on features which don???t conflict with existing Visual Studio key bindings.
+Thus far I've been working on features which don't conflict with existing Visual Studio key bindings.
 The next big release will be focusing on the infrastructure needed to integrate these commands smoothly into the core Vim engine and Visual Studio itself.
 This will allow me to expand the number of implemented features a great deal.

-**Where???s the source?**
+**Where's the source?**

 Should be released soon.
-Right now I???m working out where I should host this project long term.
+Right now I'm working out where I should host this project long term.
 Preferably a place where users can file bugs and leave feedback.